Revealing the Pitfalls and Re-Evaluating the Advancement of Heterophilic Graph Learning: Categorization of Heterophily Datasets and Model Re-Evaluation

-Due to the unreliable reported results in previous papers, a question arises: \textbf{are all the existing heterophilic benchmark datasets really harmful for message passing?} Due to the importance of hyperparameter tuning demonstrated in the above section, we reassess $27$ benchmark datasets with fine-tuned baseline models.
+As stated in~\cite{ma2021homophily, luan2021heterophily, luan2023graph}, heterophily does not always lead to inferior performance and homophily is not always necessary for GNNs.
+Therefore, empirical results are important to identify and distinguish the truly difficult and pseudo-difficult heterophily\footnote{In this paper, a dataset is considered as heterophilic if at least one of its $\text{H}_\text{edge}$ or $\text{H}_\text{node}$ value is smaller or close to $0.5$, otherwise it is homophilic.} datasets.
+Specifically, we conduct ablation study to evaluate the impact of graph structure on message passing (MP).
+For example, as shown in Section~\ref{sec:graph_aware_and_agnostic}, if we remove the MP step in GCN and the model performance decreases, this means MP with the graph structure is beneficial; otherwise, the MP with graph structure is harmful.
+In this way, we can reliably find out the easy and challenging heterophilic datasets.
+We have also compared the linear models SGC vs. MLP-1.
+Note that sufficient hyperparameter tuning for each baseline model is important to guarantee fair comparison.
 The statistics and experimental results are shown in Table~\ref{tab:categorization_homogeneous_benchmark}.
-In this paper, a dataset is considered as heterophilic if at least one of its $\text{H}_\text{edge}$ or $\text{H}_\text{node}$ value is smaller or close to $0.5$, otherwise it is homophilic.
-From the results in Table~\ref{tab:categorization_homogeneous_benchmark}, we have identified heterophilic datasets with distinct properties, marking a novel discovery, \begin{itemize} \item There exist a subset of heterophilic datasets where the graph-aware models consistently underperform their corresponding graph-agnostic models, \eg{} \textit{Cornell, Wisconsin, Texas, Film, Deezer-Europe, genius, roman-empire, BlogCatalog, Flickr} and \textit{BGP}, which indicates the heterophilic graph structure provides harmful information in feature aggregation step.
-On the other hand, there exist another class of heterophilic graphs where the graph-aware models consistently outperform graph-agnostic models, \eg{} \textit{Chameleon, Squirrel, Chameleon-filtered, arXiv-year, amazon-ratings} and \textit{Wiki-cooc}, which indicates that these heterophilic graph structures actually provide beneficial information for GNNs and do not cause challenges to graph learning~\footnote{This is consistent with the conclusions in~\cite{ma2021homophily, luan2022revisiting, luan2024graph}}.
-We call them \textbf{malignant and benign heterophilic datasets}, separately. \item Besides, we discover a third group of datasets, where there exists inconsistency between linear and non-linear graph-aware models compared with their coupled graph-agnostic models.
+From the results, we have identified heterophilic datasets with distinct properties as follows, \begin{itemize} \item \textbf{Malignant and Benign Heterophily:} There exist a subset of heterophilic datasets where the graph-aware models consistently underperform their corresponding graph-agnostic models, \eg{} \textit{Cornell, Wisconsin, Texas, Film, Deezer-Europe, genius, roman-empire, BlogCatalog, Flickr} and \textit{BGP}, which indicates that these heterophilic graph structure provides harmful information in feature aggregation step.
+On the other hand, there exist another class of heterophilic graphs where the graph-aware models consistently outperform graph-agnostic models, \eg{} \textit{Chameleon, Squirrel, Chameleon-filtered, arXiv-year, amazon-ratings} and \textit{Wiki-cooc}, which indicates that these heterophilic graph structures actually provide beneficial information for GNNs and do not cause any trouble to graph learning.\footnote{This is consistent with the conclusions in~\cite{ma2021homophily, luan2022revisiting, luan2023graph}} We call them \textbf{malignant and benign heterophilic datasets}, separately. \item \textbf{Ambiguous Heterophily:} Besides, we discover a third group of heterophily datasets, where there exists inconsistency between linear and non-linear graph-aware models compared with their coupled graph-agnostic models.
 For instance, on \textit{Penn94, pokec, snap-patents} and \textit{twitch-gamers}, GCN (non-linear model) outperforms MLP-2, while SGC-1 (linear model) underperforms MLP-1; on \textit{Squirrel-filtered}, GCN underperforms MLP-2 but SGC-1 outperforms MLP-1.
 Such inconsistency indicates that the underlying synergy between graph structure and model non-linearity can influence GNN performance together.
 However, no theory can explain such relationship for now.
-Thus, we call this group of datasets the \textbf{ambiguous heterophilic dataset.
-The tasks on malignant and ambiguous heterophilic dataset are considered as the real challenging ones.} \item Some new released heterophilic datasets are actually homophilic dataset as their homophily values are much larger than $0.5$, \eg{}\textit{minesweeper, tolokers, questions}.
-They should not be used to evaluate the effectiveness of heterophily-specific GNNs. \end{itemize}
+Thus, we call this group of datasets the \textbf{ambiguous heterophilic dataset.} \item \textbf{Remark:} The tasks on malignant and ambiguous heterophilic dataset are considered as the truly challenging ones and benign heterophily is a pseudo challenge.
+Besides, some newly published heterophilic datasets are actually homophilic dataset as their homophily values are much larger than $0.5$, \eg{}\textit{minesweeper, tolokers, questions}.
+These homophilic and benign heterophilic datasets should not be used to evaluate GNNs on heterophily issue. \end{itemize}